sedefnurkayran/sedefnurkayran.github.io/_posts/2024-09-24-creating-blog-on-ASP.Net-Core.md

 Also, the required database connection string has been added to the appsettings.Development.json file.

 Seed Data Usage

 After the database is created, SeedData is added, which refers to sample data predefined in the database.
 SeedData adds data to the database before running the project.
 It is important that this data is organized according to the relationships between the tables.
-When SeedData is updated and applied to the project again:
+When SeedData is updated and applied to the project again.
 First the existing database is deleted with the following command:

 dotnet ef database drop --force --context BlogContext